uellenberg/tutorials/tutorials/discord-js-bot/0_making_a_basic_bot/user/README.md

 We'll start by heading back to the [Discord Developer Portal](https://discord.com/developers/applications).
 If you closed it, just open it again and click on your bot.
 In order to invite the bot, we'll generate a link that we can use to add the bot to one of our servers.
 Keep in mind that you need to have permissions to add a bot to a server.
 You can ask someone with permission to add the bot to a server or create your own testing server and add the bot there.

-Now, inside the Discord Developer Portal, Click on the `OAuth2` tab, then click the `URL Generator` tab under it.
+Now, inside the Discord Developer Portal, click on the `OAuth2` tab, then click the `URL Generator` tab under it.

 ![Open the URL Generator sub-tab](https://raw.githubusercontent.com/Cratecode/tutorials/discord-js-images-1/images/discord-developer-portal-url-generator.png)

+This is a page that we can use to create an invite link for our bot.
+This link will let us (and other people) invite the bot to join servers.

 Now, click the `bot` and `applications.commands` checkboxes.
-The `bot` checkbox sets it to invite the bot, and `applications.commands` lets you use slash commands (more on that later).
+The `bot` checkbox makes the link invite the bot (this page can do more than just generate bot invite links, but we'll ignore that for right now), and `applications.commands` lets you use slash commands (more on that later).

 ![Click bot and applications.commands](https://raw.githubusercontent.com/Cratecode/tutorials/discord-js-images-1/images/discord-developer-portal-basic-perms.png)